Perhaps the best part of this house where I am is the small private back garden, the little deck on one side, trees on two sides and distant hills.

 away of body and mind - as Dogen Zenji called it.
 The myriad things come forth and

-experience themselves in utter simplicity and clarity.
+experience themselves in simplicity and clarity.

 The